A MESOCOSM FOR EVERY RESEARCH NEED

 While it is relatively easy to construct a mesocosm experiment inducing eutrophication, an oligotrophication experiment reducing the nutrient content in a satisfactory manner is less easy to envisage.
 Investigations of the oligotrophic end of the nutrient spectrum can therefore presently only be done with direct access to such water.
 The Eastern Mediterranean represents the extreme oligotrophic end of the spectrum in water bodies made available within MESOAQUA.
 With biological standing stocks and rates at the limit of standard measurement techniques, mesocosm research in oligotrophic environments requires special expertise.
 In MESOAQUA, such expertise is provided by partner HCMR (Partner 4).

 The virtual network www.mesocosm.org is a lasting result of the FP7 EU-project MESOAQUA (Network of leading MESOcosm facilities to advance the studies of future AQUAtic ecosystems from the Arctic to the Mediterranean 2009-2012).
-It is now developed and continued under EU H2020 Project AQUACOSM (2017-2020).
+It was subsequently developed and continued under EU H2020 Project AQUACOSM (2017-2020) and AQUACOSM-plus (2020-2024).
 The mesocosm.org-portal specifically aims to be a tool to enhance the quality of research by facilitating international cooperative network building, announcement of new research initiatives, transfer of best practice, dissemination of knowledge, public information and press releases.
 As an open platform for all aquatic (marine and freshwater) ecosystem scale science research infrastructures, mesocosm.org aims to fill the lack of a centralised, coordinating network open for all interested aquatic mesocosm research facilities around the world.